urvaksh/sheldon/README.md

 >Penny: Worst bedtime story ever.
 >Sheldon: My point is I don’t like when things change.
 So, regardless of your feelings, I would like you to continue dating Leonard.
 And also, while we’re on the subject, you recently changed your shampoo.
 I’m not comfortable with the new scent.
 Please stop this madness and go back to green apple.

 So while Sheldon solves the mysteries of the Universe, I thought a small Java framework with traits similar to him is a apt tribute to someone who brings us nerds so much fun!

----

-##API Overview
+#### API Overview
 The basic API to use Sheldon is covered by 4 Annotations and a class that performs the dirty checking

 | Annotation/Class | Description                                                                                              |